deangela/DM2173-Motion-Graphics-Studio-SP18/syllabus.md

 * SOURCE (for all of your source files, you may organize your own structure within depending on the needs of your project)(after effects, illustrator, photoshop, etc).
 Make sure that any type in illustrator has been converted to outlines
 * DESIGN (for all of your storyboards and style frame comps)
 * DRAFTS (for all elements submitted for critiques)
-* FINAL
-I will not require any further specific breakdowns.
+* FINAL (I will not require any further specific breakdowns.
 It will be up to you how to organize your project files efficiently.
-Do keep in mind that I WILL see your project folders as part of the final deliverables and you will be graded on your professionalism - part of which is your ability to efficiently & neatly organize & maintain your assets.
+Do keep in mind that I WILL see your project folders as part of the final deliverables and you will be graded on your professionalism - part of which is your ability to efficiently & neatly organize & maintain your assets.)

 ### FILE NAMING
 (format dates as MonthDay: MMDDYY)

 All PDFs should be labeled as follows:
-* FirstnameLastname_assignmentName_date.pdf
+* FirstnameLastname_assignmentName.pdf

 All videos should be labeled as follows:
 * FirstnameLastname_assignmentName_date

 All REVISED videos AND WRITTEN DOCS should be labeled as follows:
-* FirstnameLastname_assignmentNameREV#_date (OR .pdf)
+* FirstnameLastname_assignmentNameREV#_date
 * Follow the pattern for iterations of revisions, REV2, REV3, etc. i.e. deangeladuff_demoreel3_010217)